 - Buddy Brew Coffee bar serves a variety of espresso and brewed coffee drinks.

 - Tebella Tea Company, where you can purchase loose-leaf tea as well as prepared tea drinks.

 There’s seating between the coffee and tea bars to meet friends, enjoy some alone time, and do work if you like as well.

 You enter Oxford Exchange off of W. Grand Central Ave and encounter a beautiful bookstore.
 (There is a Warby Parker eyeglass store to your right when you enter and a bookstore in front of you and to the left.)

 There is also “The Shop” at Oxford Exchange that sells high-quality greeting cards, nursery items, candles, picture frames, coffee table books, barware, travel accessories, and more.
 It’s got a little bit of a lot of offerings in a small space.

 Address: 1910 N. Ola Ave, Tampa, FL 33602

 We are always happy to visit Armature Works (also sometimes known as the Heights Public Market) in the Tampa Bay area when we visit downtown Tampa.
 It’s an indoor/outdoor space with plenty of food options if you’re looking for where to eat in downtown Tampa.

 Its history dates back to 1910 when the building was a storage and maintenance facility for the electric cars of Tampa.
 Those electric cars (which were more like trolleys) became defunct, however, with the rise in popularity of the automobile in the 1940s.

-The name “Armature Works” comes from the business who purchased the building in the 1960s, Tampa Armature Works.
+The name “Armature Works” comes from the business that purchased the building in the 1960s, Tampa Armature Works.
 They were a phosphate machinery manufacturer.
 (Phosphate is generally used in fertilizer.)